-A total of 334 participants completed the postal survey, with a response rate of 86.5%.
-Mean age was 60.06 years (standard deviation [SD]: 12.10 years; range: 24-88 years), mean age at diagnosis was 52.82 years (SD: 14.50 years; range: 18-87 years), and mean disease duration was 7.31 years (SD: 7.52 years; range: 0-50 years).
+A total of of 334 participants completed the postal survey, a response rate of 86.5%.
+Mean age was 60.06 years (SD 12.10; range 24-88), mean age at diagnosis 52.82 years (SD 14.50; range 18-87) and mean disease duration 7.31 years (SD 7.52; range 0-50).
 The sample comprised 162 males (48.5%) and 172 females (51.5%).
 Further sample characteristics by disease group can be viewed in Table 1.

-Percentages of missing responses, as well as floor and ceiling effects, for each of the 28 items of the Ox-PAQ are presented in Table 2.
-Missing data were minimal, ranging between 0% and 1.8%.
-Items 2, 21, and 22 (highlighted with asterisk) were subsequently removed from further analysis due to floor effects >40%.
+Percentage of missing responses and floor and ceiling effects for each of the 28 items of the Ox-PAQ are presented in Table 2.
+Missing data were minimal at between 0% and 1.8%.
+Items 2, 21 and 22 (highlighted) were subsequently removed from further analysis due to floor effects greater than 40%.
 A preliminary PCA of the remaining 25 Ox-PAQ items was performed as a means of identifying the underlying construct (scale structure) of the measure.
 Based on inspection of factors by two of the authors (DM and CJ), two further items, relating to making small movements with hands and coping with pain, were removed due to lack of relevance with the factor onto which they loaded.
-A further PCA of the remaining 23 Ox-PAQ items resulted in a three-factor solution, explaining 72.7% of variance.
+A further PCA of the remaining 23 Ox-PAQ items resulted in a three factor solution, explaining 72.7% of variance.
 Item factor loadings and percentage of explained variance by factor can be viewed in Table 3.
 Factor 1, Routine Activities (14 items), assesses individuals' capacity to engage in regular activities that form the basis of daily life.
-Factor 2, Emotional Well-Being (five items), provides a snapshot of current mental health status.
-Factor 3, Social Engagement (four items), reflects how well, or otherwise, individuals are able to maintain relationships, both personal and from a wider community perspective.
+Factor 2, Emotional Well-Being (5 items), provides a snapshot of current mental health status.
+Factor 3, Social Engagement (4 items), reflects how well, or otherwise, individuals are able to maintain relationships, both personal and from a wider community perspective.